Paz Vizsla: Portrayal

-Paz Vizsla is voiced by Jon Favreau, the creator and showrunner of The Mandalorian.
-Favreau previously voiced another member of House Vizsla, the Mandalorian warlord Pre Vizsla, in the computer-animated television series Star Wars: The Clone Wars.
+For The Mandalorian's first and third seasons and in The Book of Boba Fett, Paz Vizsla was voiced by Jon Favreau, the show's creator and showrunner.
+Favreau previously voiced another member of House Vizsla, the Mandalorian warlord Pre Vizsla, in the animated television series Star Wars: The Clone Wars.
 In-universe, Vizsla is the name of one of the largest Mandalorian clans.

 Paz Vizsla is physically portrayed by Tait Fletcher, a stunt performer and former mixed martial artist, whose face remains concealed by Vizsla's helmet.
 Fletcher also appeared in the series premiere "Chapter 1: The Mandalorian", in which he played an unnamed man who gets into a bar fight with the Mandalorian.
 That was the role that Fletcher initially accepted when he joined The Mandalorian, and was not aware he would also be playing Paz Vizsla until later.
 He described Vizsla as "a galvanizing character that really exposes the ferocity and dignity with which we hold the Code of the Mandalorians."

 Despite never being referred to by name in "Chapter 3: The Sin", the character was identified as "Paz Vizla" in the closing credits.
 He was subsequently renamed "Paz Vizsla" (the previous surname confirmed as a typo) in merchandise and for his reappearance in The Book of Boba Fett.